-Model-based design: ACF comes with a modeling language built using our model integrated computing tools (http://www.isis.vanderbilt.edu/research/MIC) that allows the developers to model a component and the set of interfaces it provides independent of the actual deployment configuration.
-This enables a preliminary, constraint-based analysis of the system.
-Such an analysis can be used to check, for instance, type compatibility among connected ports.
-The model captures the component's real-time properties and resource requirements using a domain specific modeling language.
-System integrators then configure software assemblies specifying the architecture of the system built from interacting components.
+Model-based design: ACF comes with a modeling language built using our model integrated computing tools (http: //www.isis.vanderbilt.edu/research/MIC) that allows the component developers to model a component and the set of services that it provides independent of actual deployment configuration.
+This allows us to conduct preliminary, constraint based analysis on the system.
+Such an analysis can be used to